 Fluid power provides the muscle for various work operations involved in stationary as well as mobile applications.
 As we can see, the use of fluid power is widespread in many applications.
 Many of the operators, technicians, and engineers are ignorant of the operational, maintenance, and safety aspects of fluid power.
 Therefore, proper training is essential for handling fluid power systems.

-Fluidsys Training Centre, Bangalore is set up to impart vocational training in the field of fluid power in a systematic manner.
-Hydraulic and pneumatic courses are offered by the training centre to meet the contemporary needs of the industry as well as educational institutes.
-Further, the training centre is pleased to provide blogs covering technical information on fluid power in a simple and interesting manner on a regular basis under the heading ‘Fluid Power – Fascinating Points’.
-Here is the first blog of the series.
-Hope this will benefit especially the new entrants in the field of fluid power.
+Fluidsys Training Centre, Bangalore provides training in the field of fluid power in a systematic manner.
+Hydraulic and pneumatic courses are offered by us to meet the contemporary needs of the industry as well as educational institutes.
+Further, the training centre is providing blogs covering technical information on fluid power.
+Hope these blogs will benefit especially the new entrants in the field of fluid power.

 Snippet #1 Hydraulic Power Transmission System

 Pure hydraulic systems can handle a vast amount of forces with compact components.
 They offer good controllability and resistance to shock loads.
 The electro-hydraulic techniques augment the outstanding advantages of pure hydraulics.
 Electro-hydraulic systems can easily be interfaced with PLCs.
 Moreover, simple, flexible, and versatile hydraulic systems can be developed using cartridge valves.
 All these advantages have made hydraulics the preferred technology for industrial, mobile and other applications.